20 Epic Facts About The Lord of the Rings Trilogy

 16. WOMEN IN BEARDS WERE USED AS EXTRAS.

 A good chunk of the Riders of Rohan in The Two Towers and The Return of the King were actually women outfitted with fake beards.
-“There are some very good women riders in New Zealand, and it’d be silly not to take advantage of them,” recalled Viggo Mortensen in The Two Towers Extended Edition extras.
+“There are some very good women riders in New Zealand, and it’d be silly not to take advantage of them,” Mortensen said in The Two Towers Extended Edition extras.

 17. THE URUK-HAI AT HELM’S DEEP ARE NEW ZEALAND CRICKET FANS.

 In the Battle of Helm’s Deep in The Two Towers, the chanting of the vicious Uruk-hai army was provided by a stadium full of New Zealand cricket fans.
-“There’s this Black Speech battle cry the Uruk do,” says executive producer Mark Ordesky.
+“There’s this Black Speech battle cry the Uruk do,” said executive producer Mark Ordesky.
 “We wrote it out phonetically on the Diamond Vision screen and Peter [Jackson] directed 25,000 people going ‘Rrwaaa harra farr rrara!”’

 18. A SCENE WHERE ARAGORN FIGHTS SAURON IS IN THE RETURN OF THE KING… SORT OF.